wevm/wagmi/docs/react/getting-started.md

 ```
 :::

-Or clone the [wagmi repo](https://github.com/wagmi-dev/wagmi) to your local machine, build, and link it yourself.
+Or clone the [Wagmi repo](https://github.com/wagmi-dev/wagmi) to your local machine, build, and link it yourself.

 ```bash
 git clone https://github.com/wagmi-dev/wagmi.git